The Future is Now for Hydrogen MHD Vehicles

 Hydrogen fuel cell-powered trucks were parked in every corner of the Expo Hall.
 Hyzon’s booth showcased their hydrogen-powered Freightliners and Hyundai’s XCIENT garnered attention both inside the Hall and out front (pictured above).
 Tevva Truck’s Fuel Cell Range Extender Technology (REX), which blends battery-electric/hydrogen technology for zero-emission freight trucks, drew serious interest.
 The Expo also featured fuel cell offerings from Hino and Kenworth, as well as the Nikola Tre with its eye-catching cabover design.
 The full list of fuel cell vehicles on display at the Expo could take up this entire post.

-Cummins appeared to take the spotlight on y hydrogen announcements; their investments in hydrogen were on full display at their booth, debuting their 15-liter hydrogen engine, the X15H, next to their fuel cell electric demonstrator truck.
-Cummins will also be partnering with Daimler Truck North America to develop Freightliner Cascadia truck with Cummins’ fourth–generation hydrogen fuel cell power train; initial units will be available as soon as 2024.
+Cummins appeared to take the spotlight on buzz-worthy hydrogen announcements; their investments in hydrogen were on full display at their booth, debuting their 15-liter hydrogen engine, the X15H, next to their fuel cell electric demonstrator truck.
+Cummins will also be partnering with Daimler Truck North America to develop a Freightliner Cascadia truck with Cummins’ fourth–generation hydrogen fuel cell power train; initial units will be available as soon as 2024.
 GM saw attendees crowd around their Hydrotec Fuel Cell Power Cube, which can be used in a variety of applications, from locomotives to mining equipment.

 Hydrogen infrastructure technologies also made a serious showing, ranging from Shell’s hydrogen refueling station; to Plug Power’s energy generation, production, and storage and delivery all-in-one hydrogen ecosystem; to BayoTech’s BayoGaaS gas-as-a-service offering.
 Advanced Structural Technologies’ booth drew numerous interested attendees to their new hydrogen storage and transportation solution called H2MAX PODS, which feature a compact, modular design allowing full accessibility and easy service.
 View it here and catch up on all the hydrogen booths you may have missed.

-With the level of hydrogen fuel cell excitement drummed up at this year, the race to implement the infrastructure necessary to support these vehicles is on—and the EnergIIZE (Energy Infrastructure Incentives for Zero-Emission) Commercial Vehicles Project is working to do just that.
+With the level of hydrogen fuel cell excitement drummed up at ACT this year, the race to implement the infrastructure necessary to support these vehicles is on—and the EnergIIZE (Energy Infrastructure Incentives for Zero-Emission) Commercial Vehicles Project is working to do just that.
 Funded by the California Energy Commission (CEC) and implemented by CALSTART, EnergIIZE provides the infrastructure funding incentives needed to support the transition of old, polluting MHD equipment to zero-emission.

 To help address the wide variety of potential applicants to its program, EnergIIZE has set up four different “Funding Lanes,” each with differing qualifications and incentive structures.
 EnergIIZE dedicated one of these lanes as its Hydrogen Funding Lane.